0x00wolf/hkrsAI/README.md

 **command: >reset**
 ```
 >reset
 >reset  # resets the AI assistant
->reset conversation  # resets the AI assistant
+>reset conversation  # also resets the AI assistant
->reset log  # starts a new log file
+>reset log  # starts a new log file and maintains conversation
 ```
 **info:** Allows the user to reset the conversation or start a new log.